aarora79/amazon-bedrock-agentcore-samples/01-tutorials/06-AgentCore-observability/07-simple-dual-observability/docs/observability-options.md

 3. **If needed, add Braintrust** - Edit `.env` with Braintrust credentials and redeploy
 4. **Set up CloudWatch APM** - Access via AWS Console for operational monitoring

-See the main [observability.md](./observability.md) for technical details about how OTEL logging works.
+See [Observability Architecture](./observability-architecture.md) for technical details about how OTEL logging works.